bmmpxf/mapstory/manual/manual.rst

 Structuring your data to support time
 -------------------------------------

 A central aspect of a StoryLayer is that it contains a **time** component, that is, it contains information about the given data over a period of time.
-To this end, it's important that the data contains date/time in one of its attributes.
+To this end, it's important that the data contains a timestamp in one or more of its attributes.

 When specifying the temporal extent of a spatial feature it should contain the notion of a start date/time as well as optionally an end date/time.